ni/niveristand-custom-device-handbook/docs/express/Framework_Overview.md

 #### Scripting API

-The `api-gen.exe` tool translates the XML definition into a C# project containing a strongly typed class for each device, section, channel, and waveform type you declared.
-Building that project produces the scripting API assembly that operators and automation scripts use to create and configure device nodes programmatically.
+The `api-gen.exe` tool translates the XML definition into a C# project containing a strongly typed class for each Custom Device, section, channel, and waveform type you declared.
+Building that project produces the scripting API assembly that operators and automation scripts use to create and configure Custom Device nodes programmatically.
 See [Auto-Generated Scripting API](Auto_Generated_Scripting_API.md).

 #### LabVIEW clusters and template projects